ribbons/android-rsync/README.md

 Precompiled Binaries
 --------------------

-armv7a and aarch64 binaries compiled under GitHub Actions are available as release assets from this repository.
+armv7a, aarch64, i686 and x86_64 Android binaries compiled under GitHub Actions
+are available as release assets from this repository.

 Manual Build